ElSombrero2/celerity/README.md

     - [ ] Generate an empty Todolist for the project
     - [ ] Show the state and progression of the project based to the Todolist
 - [ ] Create a CLI tool
+    - [x] Command that allow you to connect to your github account
     - [x] Command that show all your templates
+    - [x] Command that create a new project from an existing template
     - [ ] Command that show all the project and folder
     - [ ] Command that allow you to add an existing folder to the project
-    - [x] Command that create a new project from an existing template
     - [ ] Command that open a specific project in vscode
 - [ ] Create a GUI
     - [ ] Create a GUI model